 Their worst travel trailers are old-school motorhomes and have been known to be heavy gas-guzzlers.
-RVs made by Columbia Northwest also have low roofs and long windshields, which is just darned awkward for those of us who are blessed with legs and torsos.
+RVs made by Columbia Northwest also have low roofs and long windshields, which is awkward for those of us blessed with legs and torsos.

 See Related: Best GoPro Accessories for Travel

-Keystone buses are fuel-efficient and roomier, but they do have more than their fair share of technical and structural constraints.
+Keystone buses are fuel-efficient and roomier but have more than their fair share of technical and structural constraints.
 The control board in a Keystone RV is difficult to use unless you are a teenager and provides a negative experience even with the teenager.

-Keystone, however, will take your money, laugh all the way to the bank and tell you it was your fault for buying from them.
-Beyond this, most RV enthusiasts found its furniture quality poor and its fishing kit mediocre at best.
+Keystone, however, will take your money, laugh all the way to the bank, and tell you it was your fault for buying from them.
+Beyond this, most RV enthusiasts found its furniture quality and fishing kit mediocre.

 See Related: Best Travel Board Games

 I know; even the OG has some glaring issues.
-While the name inspires endearment and excitement, don’t be fooled by it.
-Sure, Winnebago isn’t the absolute worst travel trailer in comparison to the other RV brands mentioned in this list.
-In fact, they’re mostly pretty well-made.
+While the name inspires endearment and excitement, don’t be fooled.
+Winnebago isn’t the worst travel trailer compared to the other RV brands on this list.
+They’re mostly pretty well-made.

-However, Winnebago continues to fail in the customer service angle leading to a ton of unhappy customers.
+However, Winnebago continues to fail in the customer service angle, leading to many unhappy customers.
 It’s sad when a company gets so big that problems are swept under the rug unless there’s a literal uproar or a class-action lawsuit.